suprachakra/Product-Management-CoP/README.md

   1. Launching the CoP with clear deliverables and metrics.
   2. Creating and iterating templates, playbooks, and a central repository.
   3. Conducting gamified workshops and repository-building activities.
-  4. Implementing a change management plan, including communication strategies, training programs, and stakeholder engagement activities.
+  4. Implementing a change management plan that includes stakeholder analysis, communication schedules, comprehensive training programs, resistance management strategies, and success metrics to monitor adoption.

 - **Out-of-Scope**:
   1. Vendor-specific workflows will be considered in later phases, with early planning to facilitate future integration.